The Only Show in Town

 In that conversation, the character I created in 2018 came to life.

-If this book shows you nothing else, take this: All good things come from work.
+All good things come from work.

 Nimbin’s Paradox